-Notes: CFR - Center for Fisheries Research; DGCF - Directorate General for Capture Fisheries; MDPI - Masyarakat dan Perikanan Indonesia; AP2HI - Asosiasi Perikanan Pole and Line dan Handline Indonesia; SFP - Sustainable Fisheries Partnership; WPEA-SM - West Pacific East Asia-Sustainable Management, ACIAR - Australian Centre for International Agricultural Research.
+Notes: CFR - Center for Fisheries Research; DGCF - Directorate General for Capture Fisheries; MDPI - Masyarakat dan Perikanan Indonesia; AP2HI - Asosiasi Perikanan Pole and Line dan Handline Indonesia; SFP - Sustainable Fisheries Partnership; WPEA-SM - West Pacific East Asia-Sustainable Management, ACIAR - Australian Centre for International Agricultural Research, RIMF - Research Institute for Marine Fisheries, YKAN - Yayasan Konservasi Alam Nusantara.

 Table 2.
-Number of pole and line trips collected (the first and second data submissions combined).
-The first submission is data from 2010 - 2015 and the second submission is data from 2016 - 2018.
+Number of pole and line trips collected (the first up to the third data submissions combined).
+The first submission is data from 2010 - 2015, the second submission is data from 2016 - 2018 and the third submission is for 2019 data only.